 Omnichannel customer support!

 Customers expect you to be wherever they need you.
-By being available to your customers in multiple channels of digital support (like chat, phone or social media), they choose the channel they feel most comfortable with, and therefore, use minimal effort.
+By being available to your customers in multiple channels of digital support (like chat, phone, WhatsApp or social media), they choose the channel they feel most comfortable with, and therefore, use minimal effort.